techidaily/site-extra-approaches/source/_posts/new-pro-broadcast-hardware-for-seamless-livestreams.md

  It is not possible to get a hardware encoder for free but they can be collected at low price tag.
 Many advanced encoders are priced below $100 whereas few highly professional designs are costlier.
 Note that, as hardware encoders have fixed set of arrangements to perform encoding process so they perform with higher speed as compared to software based encoders.

-## Top Live Streaming Hardware Encoders

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top Live Streaming Hardware Encoders

 ### [1.
 VidiU:](https://www.teradek.com/collections/vidiu-family )